-A unique feed organism from Argent Chemical Laboratories which can provide an alternative or supplement to hatching Brine Shrimp Eggs.
-Superior
+A unique feed organism from Argent Aquaculture (formerly Argent Chemical Laboratories) provides an alternative or supplement to hatching Brine Shrimp Eggs.

-nutrition for Marine Reef inhabitants and ideally suited to zooplankton feeders.
-Also valuable as a nutritional supplement with superior color enhancing properties and high HUFA levels not found with Artemia.
-Use on
+Superior nutrition for Marine Reef inhabitants and ideally suited to zooplankton feeders.
+Also valuable as a nutritional supplement with superior color enhancing properties and high HUFA levels not found with

 Discus fry feeding on Cyclop-eeze